 Additionally, because shelters are frequently located in the higher use areas by day hikers so they can sometimes attract too many people.
 You need to balance finding a shelter with having too many fellow hikers in it for comfort.

-There are some real pros to staying in shelters overall and while not suggested it is possible providing the following benefits to a thru-hiker.
+There are some real pros to staying in shelters overall, and while not suggested, it is possible to provide the following benefits to a thru-hiker.